MartijnHols/HolyPaladin/Spells/Talents/90/AvengingCrusader.md

 [Crusader Strike](../../CrusaderStrike.md) and [Judgment](../../Judgment.md) heal up to 3 injured allies for 175% of the damage dealt with those abilities.
 This healing is also replicated to beacons.

 Target selection is **not** a [smart heal](https://wow.gamepedia.com/Smart_spell).
 It picks up to 3 injured allies at random, regardless of the health they're missing.
 If there are fewer than 3 injured players, it will randomly select full health players.
 The max range of the heals is 40 yards, which is unaffected by [Rule of Law](../30/RuleOfLaw.md).

+You can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1rkdTSbG3k3diyh5kak5ljS0Be4mrZbaACM2w2ImCxvM/edit#gid=0) to play around with different Haste values and see how Avenging Crusader interacts with [Crusader's Might](../15/CrusadersMight.md).
+In most cases [Crusader's Might](../15/CrusadersMight.md) will at best get you 1 more [Holy Shock](../../HolyShock.md) or [Light of Dawn](../../HolyShock.md) cast.

 ## Interactions